duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/templates_overview.md

 In the case of multiple items, clicking on a single item will show the `detail` template below the items.
 This is the default behavior.
 To display a template other than the one used for `detail`, specify an `item_detail` template.

-This diagram shows what is displayed when an instant answer returns multiple items:
+This diagram shows what is displayed when an Instant Answer returns multiple items:

 ```
                                     INSTANT ANSWER RETURNS MULTIPLE ITEMS